rcmohanraj/JavaExecutorFramework/README.md

 Using the CompletableFuture we can execute a task which will return CompletableFuture<Void> or will return CompletableFuture<AnyType>.

 **1) CompletableFuture.runAsync:**
-==> will accept Runnable Interface and an optional Executor for running under a specific thread pool.
+This method will accept Runnable Interface and an optional Executor for running under a specific thread pool.
 If the Executor is provided it will use the common thread pool.
 This will return CompletableFuture<Void>.

 ```
 private static void callRunAsync() {